 • Use furniture pads under table legs and castors

 • Scrub your floor with abrasive materials like steel wool

 • Use harsh detergents

-So, if you are looking to replace your flooring, why not take a look at our complete range of engineered wood flooring.
+So, if you’re looking to replace your flooring, why not take a look at our complete range of engineered wood flooring.

-If you are unsure on what type is best for you then we have a helpful Buying Guide to help you choose the perfect engineered wood floor for your room.
+If you are unsure of which type is suitable for you, then we have a helpful Buying Guide to aid you in choosing the perfect engineered wood floor for your home.